PlayStation (console): Marketing success and later years

 The PlayStation was backed by a successful marketing campaign, allowing Sony to gain an early foothold in Europe and North America.
 Initially, PlayStation demographics were skewed towards adults, but the audience broadened after the first price drop.
 While the Saturn was positioned towards 18- to 34-year-olds, the PlayStation was initially marketed exclusively towards teenagers.
 Executives from both Sony and Sega reasoned that because younger players typically looked up to older, more experienced players, advertising targeted at teens and adults would draw them in too.
 Additionally, Sony found that adults reacted best to advertising aimed at teenagers; Lee Clow surmised that people who started to grow into adulthood regressed and became "17 again" when they played video games.
 The console was marketed with advertising slogans stylised as "LIVE IN YUR WRLD.
 PLY IN URS" (Live in Your World.
-Play in Ours.) and "U R NOT " (red E).
+Play in Ours.) and "U R NOT " (red E; "You Are Not Ready").
 The four geometric shapes were derived from the symbols for the four buttons on the controller.
 Clow thought that by invoking such provocative statements, gamers would respond to the contrary and say Bullshit.
 Let me show you how ready I am.
 As the console's appeal enlarged, Sony's marketing efforts broadened from their earlier focus on mature players to specifically target younger children as well.

 Shortly after the PlayStation's release in Europe, Sony tasked marketing manager Geoff Glendenning with assessing the desires of a new target audience.
 Sceptical over Nintendo and Sega's reliance on television campaigns, Glendenning theorised that young adults transitioning from fourth-generation consoles would feel neglected by marketing directed at children and teenagers.
 Recognising the influence early 1990s underground clubbing and rave culture had on young people, especially in the United Kingdom, Glendenning felt that the culture had become mainstream enough to help cultivate PlayStation's emerging identity.
 Sony partnered with prominent nightclub owners such as Ministry of Sound and festival promoters to organise dedicated PlayStation areas where demonstrations of select games could be tested.
 Sheffield-based graphic design studio The Designers Republic was contracted by Sony to produce promotional materials aimed at a fashionable, club-going audience.
 Psygnosis' Wipeout in particular became associated with nightclub culture as it was widely featured in venues.
 By 1997, there were 52 nightclubs in the United Kingdom with dedicated PlayStation rooms.
 Glendenning recalled that he had discreetly used at least £100,000 a year in slush fund money to invest in impromptu marketing.